Alliance of Hope

 If your spouse or partner is/was involved in hospice, this organization offers up to one year of free grief counseling.
 They also offer community outreach counseling for people whose spouse or partner was not in Hospice but still need grief counseling.
 Finally, if the counseling offered does not meet your needs, contact the bereavement department of your local Hospice as they are usually happy to help you locate grief services and support in your area that is more appropriate for you.

 There are a lot of things men suffer alone.
 That’s part of our DNA.
 We find great personal satisfaction in accomplishing on our own, independently.
 We famously won’t ask for directions, won’t admit when we are lost – we prefer to find our own way home.
 And eventually, we do.
 Most of the time.
 And that’s fine; that’s our way.
 But, as new and continuing research shows, there’s one loss that men could use a little help from their friends to cope with.
 That’s the loss of a spouse or a lover or a parent or a child or a lifelong friend.
 And it often helps those only other men can provide.
-Because we understand, many times without saying the words, where you’re at, how you got there and even why.
+Because we understand, many times without saying the words, where you’re at, how you got there, and even why.

 Second Firsts was founded in 2010.
 We provide a scientific and process-oriented approach to releasing pain consciously and methodically by relying on our brain’s ability to give birth to new pathways, new habits, and new brain connections.

-Widowed Village connects peers with each other for friendship and sharing.
+Widowed Village connects peers for friendship and sharing.
 The moderators, administrators, and others involved in running this site are widowed people like you.
 Peer support is an excellent, social way to learn more about living with loss while gaining the energy and ideas for your path to a new life.

-We are proud to serve anyone who has suffered or may be facing the loss of a spouse/partner; regardless of age, gender, technical marital status, sexual orientation, length of time married, length of time widowed or circumstances surrounding spousal death.
-If you are visiting on behalf of a loved one or friend who is widowed or who may be facing widowhood, thank you for taking the time to visit and more importantly, for taking the time to locate assistance and support for your loved one.
+We are proud to serve anyone who has suffered or may be facing the loss of a spouse/partner, regardless of age, gender, technical marital status, sexual orientation, length of time married, length of time widowed, or circumstances surrounding spousal death.
+If you are visiting on behalf of a loved one or friend who is widowed or who may be facing widowhood, thank you for taking the time to visit and, more importantly, for taking the time to locate assistance and support for your loved one.
 Please be sure to visit the "Fleet Speak" page to locate additional helpful recommendations and resources.

 TAPS offers grief resources and bereavement counseling to those grieving the loss of a loved one serving in the Armed Forces.
 There are transition services, counseling, and outreach provided through a national peer support network at no cost to those surviving families and loved ones.
 They also partner with the Department of Veteran Affairs.